Famous people from North East England of the past and present

 Making the MetroCentre

 North Seaton, Ashington-born businessman and former Chairman Newcastle United.
 Principally known for building the MetroCentre shopping mall through his company Cameron Hall Developments.
 The son of a miner, Hall started out as a mining surveyor.
-When owner of Newcastle United he appointed Kevin Keegan as a manager which was a major turning point in the club’s fortunes.
+As owner of Newcastle United he appointed Kevin Keegan as a manager which was a major turning point in the club’s fortunes.
 He is the Life President of Newcastle United FC.

 Billy Elliot’s Tale